Air Kerala: Business plan

-The primary objective of the airline is to eventually operate international flights to the Middle East, where around 2.5 million Keralites are employed.
-The airline will follow the model of Cochin International Airport Limited (CIAL), which is India's first PPP airport.
-The architect of CIAL's success and its present MD, V J Kurian IAS, is expected to head the proposed Air Kerala.
+The primary objective of the airline was to eventually operate international flights to the Middle East, where around 2.5 million Keralites are employed.
+The airline would follow the model of Cochin International Airport Limited (CIAL), which is India's first PPP airport.

-Air Kerala plans to raise ₹ 200 crore through equity as initial capital.
-While 26% of shares will be held by the state government, CIAL and public sector undertakings, the remaining 74% will be held by shareholders.
-The state government and CIAL will fund ₹ 50 crore each while ₹ 100 crore will be mobilized from the public as shares.
-Each share is valued at ₹ 10,000 and it is expected that at least 200,000 Keralites will invest in the project.
+Air Kerala planned to raise ₹ 200 crore through equity as initial capital.
+While 26% of shares were to be held by the state government, CIAL and public sector undertakings, the remaining 74% would be held by shareholders.
+The state government and CIAL would fund ₹ 50 crore each while ₹ 100 crore would be mobilized from the public as shares.
+Each share was valued at ₹ 10,000 and it was expected that at least 200,000 Keralites would invest in the project.
 Consultancy firm Ernst & Young, that conducted a study in 2006, is now preparing the Detailed Project Report for the government.

 Hurdles

 The proposal of starting the airline was first floated in 2006.
 But the central government rejected the proposal, as it did not meet the criteria for operating international services.
-The Government of Kerala has sought speedy approval from the MoCA for launching Air Kerala.
-The government has also sought exemptions on the MoCA regulatory norms, that require airline companies at least five years experience in domestic flight operations and a minimum fleet size of 20 aircraft, to start international flight services.
-The state government cites the exemption given by the central government to Air India when it launched its subsidiary, Air India Express.
+The Government of Kerala sought speedy approval from the MoCA for launching Air Kerala.
+The government also sought exemptions on the MoCA regulatory norms, that require airline companies at least five years experience in domestic flight operations and a minimum fleet size of 20 aircraft, to start international flight services.
+The state government cited the exemption given by the central government to Air India when it launched its subsidiary, Air India Express.

-Current Status
+Timeline

 Air Kerala was expected to submit formal application in November 2012 before the Directorate General of Civil Aviation (India) (DGCA) for getting the no objection certificate for services, as stated by the Minister for Fisheries, Port and Excise, Shri.
 K. Babu, who is also a member of the director board of Air Kerala.

-Kerala's former Chief Minister Oommen Chandy said in February 2014 that the Union government's stipulation for starting international airline operations had put the project on the back burner.
-He said that his government would pursue the project if these stipulations were removed.